jariperttunen/eughgsummary/USAGE.md

 Some countries report years in 1980's.
 These are filtered out.

+## eurestoration.py
+Collect row 10 from CRFReporter Excel files Table4 A,B,C and D.
+The command line arguments are:
++ -d: The main directory for the CRF Reporting tables.
+It is assumed the excel files are organised in this directory by countries denoted with three letter acronyms.
++ -s: Start year of the inventory.
++ -e: End year of the inventory.

+To select countries one of the following must be used:
++ --eu: EU countries.
++ --euplus: EU plus GBR, ISL and NOR
++ --all: All reporting countries.
++ --countries: List of country acronyms separated by spaces.
++ --list: Use the countries in source directory pointed to with the option -d

 ## eululucftotal.py
 The script collects sums of CO<sub>2</sub>, CH<sub>4</sub> and N<sub>2</sub>O net emissions from Table 4 for Total LULUCF and categories Forest land, Cropland, Grassland, Wetlands, Settlements, Other land, HWP and